 Owosso is a medium-sized city located in the state of Michigan.
 With a population of 14,699 people and six constituent neighborhoods, Owosso is the 79th largest community in Michigan.

-Owosso is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Owosso is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Owosso who work in sales jobs (12.15%), office and administrative support (11.35%), and personal care services (7.31%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Owosso is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Owosso is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Owosso who work in sales jobs (11.58%), office and administrative support (10.53%), and personal care services (6.09%).

-The percentage of adults in Owosso with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.13% of adults in Owosso have a bachelor's degree or advanced degree.
+The citizens of Owosso are slightly less educated than the national average of 21.84% for the average city or town: 14.75% of adults in Owosso have a bachelor's degree or advanced degree

 The people who call Owosso home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owosso residents report their race to be White, followed by Native American.
 Important ancestries of people in Owosso include Irish, English, Polish, and French .

 The most common language spoken in Owosso is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and West Germanic languages.